Free Radar & Spider Chart Maker

 Frequently Asked Questions

-What is a radar chart?
+What is a web chart?

-How many axes can I have?
+How many axes should I use?

-Can I compare two datasets?
+Can I compare two or more entities?

 When should I use a radar chart?